-Red-spotted toads are named for the small red spots which cover the back of the adult toads.
-This small species of toad is most often seen hopping on roads in the Monument during spring and summer nights; like other desert toads, they are mainly nocturnal, but are occasionally seen during the day.
+Red-spotted toads are named for the small red spots which cover the back of adult toads.
+This small species of toad is mainly nocturnal; often seen hopping on roads during spring and summer nights.

-The call of the Red-spotted Toad is a high-pitched,prolonged musical trill, given by males to attract females to temporary ponds and stream pools where they breed.
+The call of the Red-spotted toad is a high-pitched, prolonged musical trill, given by males to attract females to temporary ponds and stream pools where they breed.
 What follows is the typical frog and toad life cycle: Amplexus occurs when the male grasps the female at mid-body and externally fertilizes the egg as she deposits them one-by-one onto the bottom of the pool.
-Tadpoles soon hatch from the eggs, and within a few weeks, these metamorphose into tiny toads.
-After the small toads leave the pool, they live the rest of their lives on land, returning to water only to breed.
+Tadpoles soon hatch from the eggs and, within a few weeks, metamorphose into tiny toads.
+After the toads leave the pool, they live the rest of their lives on land, returning to water only to breed.

 Body Length: 1 3/4 - 5"

-Woodhouse's Toad is a widespread species that occurs as far away as Washington state and New Hampshire.
+Woodhouse's Toad is a widespread species found from Washington state to New Hampshire.
 Its call is a wheezy sound that has been compared to a snore or bawling calf.

 Body Length: 1 1/4 - 3 1/2"

 Couch's Spadefoots are the original couch potatoes.
 For most of the year they sit in holes deep underground.
-Stimulated by the sound of the first summer rains.
-Spadefoots burrow upward and emerge into the wet desert.
+Stimulated by the sound of the first summer rains, Spadefoots burrow upward and emerge into the wet desert.
 Hopping to temporary pools created by the rain, the males call loudly to attract females.
-Over 90% of breeding occurs on that first rainy night.
+Over 90% of breeding occurs on the first rainy night.

-Following breeding, the eggs and larvae develop quickly, faster than any other American frog or toad.
+Following breeding, the eggs and larvae develop faster than any other American frog or toad.
 In warm water, eggs hatch within 15 hours.
-While some frog tadpoles take over a year to develop, spadefoot tadpoles metamorphose into toads in 11 - 12 days, often only hours ahead of the drying pools.
-Scientist have determined that this remarkable toad is capable of eating enough food in one evening -- up to 55% of its body weight, usually in termites -- to enable it to survive an entire year!
+While some frog tadpoles take over a year to develop, spadefoot tadpoles metamorphose into toads in 11 - 12 days.
+Scientist have determined that this remarkable toad is capable of eating enough food in one evening (up to 55% of its body weight) to survive an entire year!
 The "spade" located on each rear foot is a small knob which helps this species dig more efficiently.

 Body length: 1 1/4 - 2 1/4"

-Frogs are usually associated with cool, wet places, but this frog can be found out in the sun on some of summer's hottest days - though actually seeing them can be a challenge.
-Canyon Treefrogs are masters of camouflage, with an uncanny ability to quickly match their skin color to the patterns of natural rock.
-If you look closely in rocky pool areas, you might find one pressed against a rock overlooking the water, using its adhesive footpads to cling to the surface.
+Frogs are usually associated with cool, wet places, but this frog can be found out in the sun on some of summer's hottest days - though spotting them can be a challenge.
+Canyon Treefrogs are masters of camouflage, with an uncanny ability to quickly match their skin color to the patterns of rock.
+If you look closely in rocky pools, you might find one overlooking the water, using its adhesive footpads to cling to the surface.
 In spite of its name, this species is rarely found in trees.